 Look beyond how fast they move — work on how they move.
 Pre-season and tryouts would be a great place to start.

-- How they run.
+- How they control their body.

-- How they jump / land.
+- How they run / jump & land.

 - How they plant, cut and change direction.

 The Status-Quo isn’t working.
 It’s time change the way we do things — and change is always hard to do.
 But it’s a must do!

 Have A Great Week!